 It may be surprising to learn that 46% of U.S. small businesses still didn’t have a website in 2016.
 The two top reasons for abstaining were the costs of implementing a website and the fact that the owners didn’t think it would be relevant to their industry.

-As marketers have learned over the past decade, digital marketing strategies are relevant in every industry, even in B2B industries.
+As marketers have learned over the past decade, having an inbound marketing strategy is essential in just about every industry, even in B2B industries.
 In fact, 94% of B2B buyers conduct some form of online research before they purchase a product.

 You Need to Keep Your Business Alive